VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 With only these variables, PlantGeom can already scale a reusable organ shape.

 ### 1.2 Standard reconstruction set

+Use this set when you want a **botanically structured reconstruction** from topology and measurements.

+This is the set most users should aim for first.

 | Variable | Meaning | Recommended? |
 | --- | --- | --- |